notwa/rc/README.md

 ### [rs](/sh/rs)

-record screen. does not record audio.
+(zsh) record screen. does not record audio.

 currently only works on winderp (gdigrab). there's probably some equivalent thing on leenucks.